fredcoremusic/Springboard.com/README.md

-## Repository for my Springboard.com Intermediate Data Science: Python Course
+## Repository for my Springboard.com projects for the Intermediate Data Science: Python Course